Depression and addiction often go hand in hand therefore there is a need for us to know how to cope and manage depression.

 As you recover from addiction, your brain will also be healing.

 The depression may feel worse because your brain is going through so many changes, but this won’t be forever.
 The brain has an incredible ability to form new, healthy connections and return to normal functioning.
 When this starts to happen, you may notice that the depression goes away on its own or is managed well with the right medication.

 Self-care is incredibly important during the recovery process.
 Taking care of your mind, body and spirit is one of the best gifts you can give yourself, and the only person in control of it is you.
 As you start your recovery, make a promise to yourself that you will make self-care a top priority.

 Here are some of the best ways to take care of yourself psychologically, physically and spiritually.

-- Eat the right foods.
-Even though there is no diet that will cure depression, what you eat affects your mood.
+Even though there is no diet that will cure depression, what you eat affects your mood and therefore it is recommended to manage what you eat.
 Be careful about starting new diets because some limit your food groups and restrict what you can eat.
 Rather, it’s best to focus on fresh foods that you would find on the perimeter of the grocery store: fruits, vegetables, whole grains, lean meats and low-fat dairy products.

 4. Give Back to Others

 Staying connected to others is extremely important for those with dual diagnosis.